Steps to a Teaching Career

-Teacher candidates should apply for admission to student teaching in December proceeding the academic year in which the clinical experience will take place.
+Teacher candidates should apply for admission to student teaching in December preceding the academic year in which the clinical experience will take place.
 In November or December, a meeting will be held for teacher candidates to request a student teaching placement.
 The time and place of this meeting will be well publicized.
 The Clinical Experiences office makes all student teaching and internship arrangements.
 Teacher candidates are not to make their own arrangements.

 In Wisconsin, teacher certification programs must be approved by the Wisconsin Department of Public Instruction (DPI).
 Approved programs are courses of study developed by teacher education institutions and presented to the DPI for approval.
 Upon successful completion of an approved program and appropriate content area tests, a person will be endorsed or recommended for licensure to teach in Wisconsin (or any other state).
 Licensure is not automatic.
 Prospective teachers must file an application for a teaching license in Wisconsin and/or other state(s) where they might be employed.

 Students completing a teacher-education program and seeking a teaching license in Wisconsin after August 31, 2015 will also be required to submit an edTPA portfolio to Pearson for scoring.
 All candidates who complete programs after August 31, 2016 must pass an edTPA portfolio for licensure.

 Applications for Wisconsin teaching licenses are located on the DPI website.